the1lab/1lab/src/1Lab/HLevel.lagda.md

         x
 ```

-The proof that any proposition is a set is significantly more
+The proof that any proposition is a set is slightly more complicated.
-complicated.
-Since the desired equality `p ≡ q` is a square, we need to
+Since the desired equality `p ≡ q` is a square, we need to describe a
-describe a _cube_ where the missing face is the square we need.
+_cube_ where the missing face is the square we need.
 I have
 painstakingly illustrated it here:

 ~~~{.quiver .tall-2}